White Paper Excerpt

 Jill’s first book, e-Data (Addison Wesley), has been published in eight languages.
 Her book The CRM Handbook (Addison Wesley) is the bestseller on the topic.
 With Evan Levy, Customer Data Integration (John Wiley and Sons) was the first book on the topic of MDM and discussed managing data as a strategic asset.
 Jill has contributed to a range of other books and her work has been featured in leading publications including Computerworld, CIO Magazine, the Wall Street Journal, the Chicago Tribune, the Harvard Business Review blog, Forbes.com, and Newsweek.com.
 Her latest book, The New IT: How Technology Leaders Enable Business Strategy in the Digital Age, profiles executives from companies including Comerica, Brooks Brothers, Mylan Pharmaceuticals, Canadian Tire, Union Bank, Mandalay Resort Group, Men’s Wearhouse, and Toyota Financial Services, highlighting the roles they played in transforming IT and driving strategy.

-Evan Levy, CBIP, is an acknowledged speaker, writer, and consultant in the areas of enterprise data strategy, data management, and systems integration.
-Business is experiencing exponential growth in data volumes, sources, and systems; and in his current role, Evan advises clients on strategies to address business challenges using their existing data and technology assets coupled with new and creative methods and practices.
-With more than 25 years of experience consulting with clients, Evan leads classes and workshops offering practical, real-world experience to address challenges in a manner that utilizes existing skills, coupled with new methods to ensure IT and business success.
+Evan Levy, CBIP, is a management consultant in enterprise data strategy, data management, analytics, and systems integration.
+Business is experiencing exponential growth in data volumes, sources, and systems.
+Evan advises clients on strategies to address business challenges using their existing data and technology assets coupled with new and creative methods and practices.
+With more than 25 years of experience consulting with clients, Evan leads classes and workshops offering practical, real-world experience to address challenges in a manner that utilizes existing skills coupled with new methods to ensure IT and business success.

 Get to Know Evan Levy